-Under our partnership agreement, subject to certain exceptions, we have agreed to register for resale under the Securities Act and applicable state securities laws any common units or other limited partner interests proposed to be sold by our general partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available.
-These registration rights continue for two years following any withdrawal or removal of Crestwood Equity GP LLC as our general partner.
-We are obligated to pay all expenses incidental to the registration, excluding underwriting discounts and commissions.
+Under the Crestwood Partnership Agreement, subject to certain exceptions, The Partnership has agreed to register for resale under the Securities Act of 1933, as amended (the "Securities Act"), and applicable state securities laws any common units or other limited partner interests of the Partnership proposed to be sold by the General Partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available.
+These registration rights continue for two years following any withdrawal or removal of the General Partner and its successors and permitted assigns as managing general partner of the Partnership, the Partnership is obligated to pay all expenses incidental to the registration, excluding underwriting discounts and commissions.

-On September 30, 2015, we entered into a Registration Rights Agreement (the "2015 Registration Rights Agreement") with the preferred unitholders and agreed to register the common units issuable upon conversion of the preferred units, including the common units issuable upon conversion of preferred units that we may issue as payment in kind to the preferred unitholders.
-Also, pursuant to the 2015 Registration Rights Agreement, under certain limited circumstances, the preferred unitholders have the option, by providing written notice to us, to require us to prepare and file a registration statement under the Securities Act to permit the public resale of the preferred units.
-We filed a registration statement on Form S-3 registering the common units issuable upon conversion of the preferred units, including the common units issuable upon conversion of preferred units that we may issue as payment in kind to the preferred unitholders, on March 14, 2016, and such registration statement was declared effective on June 15, 2016.
-We filed a registration statement on Form 8-A registering the preferred units on June 28, 2019, and such preferred units were approved for listing on the NYSE on July 3, 2019.
-In certain circumstances, the selling unitholders will have piggyback registration rights as described in the 2015 Registration Rights Agreement.
-On December 28, 2017, we entered into a second Registration Rights Agreement (the "Jackalope Registration Rights Agreement") with CN Jackalope Holdings, LLC pursuant to which we provided certain registration rights upon the occurrence of a Trigger Event (as defined in the Jackalope Registration Rights Agreement), as well as piggyback registration rights.
+On September 30, 2015, the Partnership entered into a Registration Rights Agreement (the "2015 Registration Rights Agreement") with the preferred unitholders and agreed to register the common units issuable upon conversion of the preferred units, including the common units issuable upon conversion of preferred units that may issue as payment in kind to the preferred unitholders.
+Also, pursuant to the 2015 Registration Rights Agreement, under certain limited circumstances, the preferred unitholders have the option, by providing written notice to the Partnership, to require the Partnership to prepare and file a registration statement under the Securities Act to permit the public resale of the preferred units.
+The Partnership filed a registration statement on Form S-3 registering the common units issuable upon conversion of the preferred units, including the common units issuable upon conversion of preferred units that the Partnership may issue as payment in kind to the preferred unitholders, on March 14, 2016, and such registration statement was declared effective on June 15, 2016.
+The Partnership filed a registration statement on Form 8-A registering the preferred units on June 28, 2019, and such preferred units were approved for listing on the NYSE on July 3, 2019.
+In certain circumstances, the selling unitholders named therein will have piggyback registration rights as described in the 2015 Registration Rights Agreement.

+On December 28, 2017, the Partnership entered into a Registration Rights Agreement (the "Jackalope Registration Rights Agreement") with CN Jackalope Holdings, LLC pursuant to which the Partnership provided certain registration rights upon the occurrence of a Trigger Event (as defined in the Jackalope Registration Rights Agreement), as well as piggyback registration rights.
+As of September 30, 2021, the outstanding preferred units of Crestwood Niobrara LLC held by CN Jackalope Holdings, LLC would have been redeemable for approximately 3.9 million common units, subject to certain conditions precedent.

-On March 30, 2021, we entered into a Registration Rights Agreement (the "2021 Registration Rights Agreement") with the selling unitholders and agreed to register the common units.
-Also, pursuant to the 2021 Registration Rights Agreement, under certain limited circumstances, the selling unitholders have the option, by providing written notice to us, to require us to prepare and file a registration statement under the Securities Act to permit the public resale of the common units.
-In certain circumstances, the selling unitholders will have piggyback registration rights as described in the 2021 Registration Rights Agreement.
+On March 30, 2021, the Partnership entered into a Registration Rights Agreement (the "2021 Registration Rights Agreement") with certain institutional investors that purchased 6,000,000 common units in a private placement and agreed to register the common units.
+Also, pursuant to the 2021 Registration Rights Agreement, under certain limited circumstances, the selling unitholders named therein have the option, by providing written notice to the Partnership, to require the Partnership to prepare and file a registration statement under the Securities Act to permit the public resale of the Partnership common units.
+In certain circumstances, the selling unitholders named therein will have piggyback registration rights as described in the 2021 Registration Rights Agreement.